 3. Install Antivirus / Anti-Malware software

 Install a reputable antivirus program on your computer and make sure it runs automatically.
-The best antivirus software regularly update themselves to block the latest online threats – make sure to keep it updated.
+Good quality antivirus software programs regularly update themselves to block the latest online threats – make sure to keep it updated.

 4. Enable pop-up blockers from your web browser